renaudtertrais/yambda/README.md

 typeOf('foo');
 ```

-## Motivation
+## Motivations

-I was very impressed by how Haskell render complicated operations in a simply way, so I try to implement Haskell functions in javascript and this lead me to create this library.
+I was very impressed by how Haskell was rendering complicated operations more simple, so I tried to implement Haskell's functions in javascript and this lead me to create this library.

-The idea was also to enable functions such as `map()` or `reduce()` on whatever.
+The idea is also to enable functions such as `map()` or `reduce()` to be use on any value.
 So this mean to consider [any](DOCS.md#any) types as [functor](https://github.com/hemanth/functional-programming-jargon#functor), [applicative](https://github.com/hemanth/functional-programming-jargon#applicative-functor) or [monad](https://github.com/hemanth/functional-programming-jargon#monad).

-But the approach is different from library such as [Immutable](https://facebook.github.io/immutable-js).
-Instead of wrapping a [native](DOCS.md#native) types inside an object with more methods, **yambda** can take (depending on the function) [any](DOCS.md#any) types and return a value with the same type.
+But the approach is different from libraries such as [Immutable](https://facebook.github.io/immutable-js).
+Instead of wrapping [native](DOCS.md#native) types inside objects with extra methods, **yambda** can take (depending on the function) [any](DOCS.md#any) types.
 The problem with wrapping is that you need 3 step to do a simple operation:

 ```js
 import { Map } from 'immutable';